friedev/musicli/README.md

 ### Editing

-MusiCLI is a modal editor, like vim, which means that there are different states in which keys do different actions.
+MusiCLI is a modal editor, like vi, which means that the editor has different modes in which keys do different actions.

-The default mode is Normal mode, which allows you to navigate freely and use more special commands.
+The default mode is normal mode, which allows you to navigate freely and use more special commands.

-You can enter Insert mode by pressing `i`.
+You can enter insert mode by pressing `i`.
 Insert mode allows you to insert notes into your song directly by typing them on the keyboard.
 You may always return to normal mode by pressing Escape.